christophercrouzet/gorilla/doc/reference.rst

 as being :term:`extension`\ s to use to :term:`patch` a specified target.

-If using the decorators approach, the extensions can be automatically registered and applied using the :class:`~gorilla.extensionsregistrar.ExtensionsRegistrar` class.
+If using the decorators approach, the extensions can be automatically registered and applied using the :func:`~gorilla.utils.register_extensions` function.

 Applying patches dynamically can be done by directly using the core class :class:`~gorilla.extension.Extension`.